 - Pixel Union

-OpenCart remains a major player in the eCommerce space, with about 4% of the top million stores running it, slightly ahead of BigCommerce at the time of writing.
+OpenCart remains a major player in the eCommerce space, with about 4% of the top million stores running it, slightly ahead of BigCommerce at present.
 It’s fully open sourced and is available under the GNU General Public License.
-The core of OpenCart is quite lightweight, additional features are added by either free or paid extensions so it can get pricey, depending on your requirements.
+The core of OpenCart is quite lightweight, additional features are added by either free or paid add-ons so it can get pricey, depending on your requirements.
 The dashboard is modern looking and clean, it would be easy for store owners to add and modify their items without too much difficulty.